Medical questions & health advice by licensed doctors

-"How does asthma differ from a severe cough?
+"How does asthma differ from a severe cough?"

 What is the difference between having asthma and just having a severe cough?
 I have grown out of my childhood asthma, and I don't currently take any medications for it (nor have I for years).
 But I do have a lingering dry cough - it just feels like a bad tickle in my throat, but it's really powerful.
 Is this still asthma?

 This responds to the same asthma medications.
 There are however other possible explanations for the cough.
 For example inflammation of the nasal lining, called allergic rhinitis, and chronic sinusitis can both cause persistent mucus to drip down the throat leading to a nagging cough.
 These conditions respond to nasal irrigation and nasal steroids and antihistamines prescribed by your doctor.
 They are more common in people who have a history of asthma also!
 As always the diagnosis and the management of your particular concern will require a physical examination by your personal physician.
 Setting up an office visit with your primary care doctor is advised.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.